FREQUENTLY ASKED QUESTIONS

 Do vendors only accept cash?

-Cash is the primary method of payment at the market.
+Cash is the preferred method of payment by vendors at the market.
 However, most vendors do accept credit cards.
 Market Bucks, which can be used to purchase anything at the market, are available for purchase with your credit/debit card (for a very small fee) at the Information Booth.
 CalFresh customers can use their EBT card at the Information Booth to double their benefits for Market Match tokens to purchase approved items.
-Some vendors accept WIC and Senior Nutrition Program checks at their stalls.
+Some vendors accept WIC and Senior Nutrition Program farmers market checks at their stalls.

 Why should I shop at the farmers market when my supermarket sells local organic produce?

-Napa Farmers Market is the best resource in Napa Valley to purchase fresh, nutritious, locally-grown and produced food directly from the people who grow or make it.
-There are several great reasons to shop with us.
+The Napa Farmers Market is the best resource in Napa County to purchase fresh, nutritious, locally grown and produced food directly from the people who grow or make it.
+There are many great reasons to shop with us.

 - Shopping at farmers markets benefits small farmers, helps grow small businesses and boosts our local economy.

-- We have the best and largest selection of produce sold directly by small farmers located within a 6o mile-radius of Napa, as well as locally-produced specialty and prepared foods.
-So, shopping the Napa Farmers Market lowers your carbon footprint.
+- The Napa Farmers Market has the best and largest selection of produce sold directly by small farmers located within a 60 mile-radius of Napa, as well as locally produced specialty and prepared foods.
+Therefore, shopping at our market lowers your carbon footprint.
 By purchasing from local farmers, you also help to reduce the number of miles these foods travel before they reach your table.

 - Our market gives you access to many heirloom produce varieties and opportunities to build relationships with growers who can advise about selecting, storing and cooking what they grow.

-- At a farmers market, you can often taste before you buy, so you can purchase produce at peak ripeness.
-Produce at the farmers market was often picked the day before, so you have access to foods at their freshest.
+- You can often taste before you buy, so you can purchase produce at peak ripeness.
+Produce at was often picked the day before, so you have access to foods at their freshest.

-- We are the only location in the City of Napa that doubles the value of CalFresh (food stamp) benefits for all eligible food products.
-This program continues to double each year and so we are serving a larger and larger percentage of people on food stamps in our community.
+- We are the only location in the City of Napa that doubles the value of CalFresh (food stamp) benefits for fruits and vegetables through funds from our CalFresh Market Match program.

 Where is the vendor that I bought produce from last week?